A virtual machine is a software computer that, like a physical computer, runs an operating system and applications.

 The virtual machine runs in a window on your Intel-based Mac.
 You install an operating system and applications in the virtual machine and operate it as you would a physical computer.
 An operating system cannot distinguish between a virtual machine and a physical machine, nor can applications or other computers on a network.
 What you can do with a physical machine (install software, save files, add additional drives, and so on) you can do with a virtual machine.

 Virtual machines are fully supported by Fusion with the underlying physical hardware.
 For example, you can configure a virtual machine with virtual components that are completely different from the physical components that are present on the underlying hardware.
-Virtual machines on the same physical host can run different kinds of operating systems (Windows, Linux, Mac OS X, and others).
+Virtual machines on the same physical host can run different kinds of operating systems (Windows, Linux, macOS, and others).